christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 $$ (f \circ g)(x) = f_{\theta_f} ( g(x,\theta_g), \theta_f) $$

-and we want the gradient with respect to the parameters of g, that we can consider as inputs the way.
-The correct expression becomes :
+To update the parameters of g, we need to compute the derivative of the cost with respect to the parameters of g, that is :

 $$ \nabla_{\theta_g} (f \circ g_{\theta_g}) = \nabla_I f \times \nabla_{\theta_g} g $$